-the B.A.T.M.A.N. team is pleased to announce the immediate availability of batman-adv 2014.0.0 - a release coming with a rewritten packet handling engine and many new features almost uniquely tailored to preserve backward compatibility in the future.
-As the kernel module always depends on the Linux kernel it was compiled against, it does not make sense to provide binaries on our website.
+The B.A.T.M.A.N. team is pleased to announce the immediate availability of batman-adv 2015.0 - a bugfix and maintenance release introducing only fixes and and minor cleanups, providing a safe and pleasant update for everyone.
+As the kernel module always depends on the Linux kernel it is compiled against, it does not make sense to provide binaries on our website.
 As usual, you will find the signed tarballs in our download section:

 as well as prepackaged binaries in your distribution.